Chao-Xi/jxtechbook/docs/2025/0intro.md

 And then after one year, I finished my project and made my decision to came back to Shanghai and working as DevOps engineer in Blackboard.
 The Blackboard is a company which provides online teaching and learning SAAS system for universities and companies

 **My projects mainly include migrating the old CI/CD tool jenkins servers and jobs from on-premsie servers lab to AWS cloud** including AWS infrastructure and jenkins servers build with AWS Cloudformation and ansible playbook.
 Move jenkins master from servers to Docker, convert all old and manually created jenkins jobs to groovy and script code.
+And I also created and moved part of jenkins servers and jobs from ec2 and dockers to kubernets cluster, try to achieve the dynamic spinning up and removing jenkins agents based on buildout requirement.

 **After that I landed my new opportunity in SAP Jam and Workzone team and working as Senior DevOps engineer.**